tangowhisky37/RaspiPythonProjects/README.md

 - Enjoy listening to your music!!!

 Hacking the Disk Layout on a Raspberry Pi Model A
+- Update (180517) -
+  - I've been doing a bit of reading and realized that after all re-partitioning might not be really required to increase SWAP
+  - On the Raspberry Pi one can edit /etc/dphys-swapfile and set the swap file size
+  - Then initilize SWAP using "sudo dphys-swapfile setup"
+  - Once initialization is complete start SWAP using "sudo dphys-swapfile swapon" and "sudo dphys-swapfile swapoff" to run off SWAP.
+  - Some sites suggests setting up SWAP or large amounts of SWAP is not a good idea since it reduces the life of the SD CARD.
 - This guide was put together while i was assembling 4 Raspberry Pi's for the local Raspberry Pi Hackers group i run.
 - I've had some challenges building the Raspberry Pi A. I used the stock Raspbian distro on a 8 GB SDHC card.
 The default file system is around ~4GB in size with SWAP around ~128 MB in size.
 - The updates ran really slow and i couldn't get any software loaded on it.
 So I decided to re-do the partitions and throw in some additinoal swap space.
 The memory on the device was 128MB with SWAP as 128 MB created part of the default install.